Zebra-Llama: Towards Extremely Efficient Hybrid Models

 \section{More Inference Evaluations}

-In this section, we provide more inference evaluations on our \ours 3B and 8B models.
-In Figure \ref{fig:infer_3B}, we include the throughput evaluations for 3B models following the same setup with Figure \ref{fig:infer} where the prompt length and batch size are fixed to 1.
-Similarly, our \ours exhibits much better inference throughput than the hybrid GQA-Mamba model MambaInLlama.
-With 8k generation length, our \ours is $2.26\times$ faster than MambaInLlama with 14 MLA/GQA layers and $6.33\times$ faster than MambaInLlama with 6 MLA/GQA layers.

-In Figure \ref{fig:infer_8B_batch_throughput} and \ref{fig:infer_8B_batch_memory}, we include the inference evaluations for 8B models iunder a setting where the prompt length is fixed at 1, the output length at 8192, and the batch size gradually increases from 8 to 256.
-All measurements are recorded on a single AMD MI300 GPU with 192GB of memory, using the generation function from the mamba\_ssm library.
-Our \ours models demonstrate significant throughput gains compared to Llama, pure MLA models, and hybrid GQA-Mamba models.
-Although pure Mamba models achieve faster inference speeds than \ours, they tend to exhibit poorer overall performance, as shown in Tables \ref{tab:main_results} and \ref{tab:main_results_fewshot}.
+{In Figure \ref{fig:infer_8B_batch_throughput} and \ref{fig:infer_8B_batch_memory}, we include more inference evaluations for 8B models iunder a setting where the prompt length is fixed at 1, the output length at 8192, and the batch size gradually increases from 32 to 1024.
+All measurements are recorded on a single AMD MI300 GPU with 192GB of memory with Hipgraph.
+Our \ours models demonstrate significant throughput gains compared to Llama, X-EcoMLA (pure MLA), and MambaInLlama (hybrid GQA-Mamba).
 Additionally, the KV cache compression in our \ours models translates to notable memory savings, as illustrated in Figure \ref{fig:infer_8B_batch_memory}.
 Models incorporating GQA layers experience a sharp increase in memory usage as the batch size grows.
-In contrast, MLA-based approaches, such as X-EcoMLA and our \ours models, demonstrate superior memory efficiency, exhibiting only a marginal increase in memory consumption compared to the pure Mamba baseline.
+In contrast, MLA-based approaches, such as X-EcoMLA and our \ours models, demonstrate superior memory efficiency.}